AdobeDocs/platform-learn.en/help/tutorial-dma-academy/1-environment-access/1-environment-access.md

 1. Locate the email you received informing you that you have administrative rights to a WWFO vLab ### Experience Cloud Organization

-   >![NOTE] ### # is a 3-digit ID for one of the Platform-enabled Experience Cloud Orgs that you were assigned for these exercises.
+   >[!NOTE] ### is a 3-digit ID for one of the Platform-enabled Experience Cloud Orgs that you were assigned for these exercises.

 1. Click on the **[!UICONTROL Get Started]** button or just navigate to [adminconsole.adobe.com](https://adminconsole.adobe.com) and login.
 Make sure you are in the Admin console for the WWFO vLab ### you were assigned (dropdown in the upper right corner)
 1. Locate the **[!UICONTROL Adobe Experience Platform]** card and click on **[!UICONTROL Assign Users]** button: